ibm-cloud-docs/logs-router/target-default-locations-reset.md

 {: #reset_permitted_targets_ui}
 {: ui}

-You can remove all permitted target regions using the {{site.data.keyword.logs_router_full_notm}} UI by updating your account settings and removing all permitted target regions.
+You can remove all permitted target regions using the {{site.data.keyword.logs_routing_full_notm}} UI by updating your account settings and removing all permitted target regions.
 For more information, see [Configuring account settings](/docs/logs-router?topic=logs-router-settings&interface=ui).

 ## Prereqs